Remillard/VHDL-Mode/README.md

 * `spro` : Synchronous Process
 * `cpro` : Combinatorial Process
-* `header` : Produces a header structure at the point (not to be confused by the insert header command which actually puts this at the top of the file.)
 * `funcd` : Produces a function specification/declaration
 * `funcb` : Produces a function with body.
 * `procd` : Produces a procedure specification/declaration